Happy Habits: Permission to Sleep

 I mentioned the benefits of doing this in the first habit of focusing on what’s going right.
 But sleeping with a clear mind, and offloading from the day, allows us to effectively manage our worries.
 By keeping a journal close by and writing in it before bed, we are able to identify our thought patterns and effectively change our beliefs surrounding them.
 We become more aware of our minds and emotions, and more able to accept that even though we may not have brought a certain situation on ourselves, we still have choices and can decide how we are going to react.
 With our worries out of our heads and onto paper, we allow ourselves the opportunity to separate ourselves from them.
 Having more clarity means you can sleep better and feel more equipped to handle them the next day.

 Right before you go to bed, get into the habit of writing down a few things that you are thankful for.
 This is so beneficial because by doing so, you are forcing your brain to focus on all the positive things that happened during the day.
 By cultivating positive emotions before bed, you also allow yourself the opportunity to fall into a more peaceful sleep and wake up in a state of joy by feeling optimistic about life.

 Physical activity has been shown to increase the time we spend in deep sleep (I).
 By expending energy during the day, we become more tired and ready to rest by the evening.
 By exercising, we also lower the level of cortisol in our bodies, which reduces stress and the sleep problems that stress and anxiety can lead to.
-However, exercising too late in the day can leave us feeling too energised and stimulated when it comes to night-time, by raising our body temperatures and interfering with our ability to fall to sleep.
-To avoid this, incorporate light exercising such as yoga and stretching ahead of bedtimes and save the vigorous activity for the morning/early afternoon.
+However, exercising too late in the day can leave us feeling too energised and stimulated when it comes to night-time, by raising our body temperatures and interfering with our ability to fall asleep.
+To avoid this, incorporate light exercising such as yoga and stretching ahead of bedtimes and save vigorous activity for the morning/early afternoon.